cardano-scaling/alba/docs/prehashing.md

 - The prover precomputes hash values for each element $s \in S_p$ using $H_0$, assigning each element to the "bin" numbered $H_0(s)$.
 - A sequence is similarly associated to a bin, by hashing the sequence with $H_1$.
 - These precomputed "bins" show how a sequence can be extended, the "balls" in the bins being the potential extension of the sequence.
-- When constructing sequences, the prover checks if the current sequence and the next element fall into the same bin.
-If they do, the sequence is extended; otherwise, a different element is tried.
+- When constructing sequences, the prover selects elements directly from the current bin to extend the sequence, continuing this process until the sequence reaches the required length $u$.
 - The prover starts constructing sequences from $t \in 1, \ldots, d$ and aims to build sequences of length $u$.
-- The precomputed $H_0$ values enable quick checks to see if a new element can extend a sequence, based on whether $H_1(t, s_1, \dots, s_k)$ matches $H_0(s_{k+1})$.
-- This avoids checking all possible extensions, dramatically reducing the prover’s workload.
 - After constructing a sequence of length $u$, the prover validates it with $H_2$.
 The sequence is a valid proof if $H_2(t, s_1, \dots, s_u) = 1$.

+The precomputed $H_0$ values enable quick checks to see if a new element can extend a sequence, based on whether $H_1(t, s_1, \dots, s_k)$ matches $H_0(s_{k+1})$.
+This avoids checking all possible extensions, dramatically reducing the prover’s workload.

 ### Example walkthrough
 Let's assume the prover's set $S_p$ contains the elements $\{A, B, C, D\}$, and the prover needs to build sequences of length $u = 3$.